aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/100_addons/050-argocd-selfmanaged.md

 ---
-title: "Self-Manage Argo CD as an Addon"
+title: "Self-Manage ArgoCD as an Addon"
 weight: 50
 ---

-Initially, Argo CD was installed using the GitOps Bridge.
-However, ArgoCD itself can also be managed as an addon.
-By enabling it as an addon, we allow  ArgoCD to fully manage its lifecycle—just like any other addon.
-This enables us to upgrade, modify, or uninstall ArgoCD declaratively via GitOps
+Initially, ArgoCD was installed using the GitOps Bridge Terraform module.
+However, ArgoCD can also be managed as a GitOps-managed add-on—just like any other add-on.

+By enabling ArgoCD as an add-on, we allow it to manage its own lifecycle.
+This enables declarative upgrades, configuration changes, and even clean removal, all via GitOps.

-### 1. Set Argo CD label
+### 1. Set ArgoCD label

 ```bash
 sed -i '